 DTS runs a Professional Development Series for its first- and second-year doctoral students.
-The series consists of a 28-week program that runs on a two-year cycle, meeting 14 times (every other week) each academic year.
-The first half of the 28-week program focuses on the general subject of "Becoming a Professional Academic," addressing topics such as "Networking and Etiquette," "Grantsmanship," and "The Academic Job Search."
+The series runs on a two-year cycle, meeting at least once per month during the academic year and coinciding with Brown Bag Lunches.
+The first year of the program focuses on the general subject of "Becoming a Professional Academic," addressing topics such as "Networking and Etiquette," "Grantsmanship," and "The Academic Job Search."
 The second half of the program focuses on preparing students for careers outside of professional academia, an area widely known as alt-ac.
 Students are required to complete this series as part of the degree audit.